 icon and search for "Locations" in the system.

-- Navigate to the specific Location where bin staging has to be enabled.
+- You can navigate to the Location where bin staging must be enabled.

-- Select the location and Zones where you want to specify the Staging bins.
+- You can select the location and Zones where you want to specify the Staging bins.

 - Click on the "Bins" Action within the Zone list.